Ryukemeister/Ryukemeister/README.md

 ## Rajiv Sahal

 A front-end developer who designs sleek interfaces and builds interactive websites that WOW people.
 Some days I break my code, while on some days my code breaks me.
-My current interests include learning React and exploring open source and to contribute to it.
+My current interests include learning React and exploring open source to contribute to it.